Michael Boudin

 Michael Boudin (/buːˈdiːn/ boo-DEEN-'; November 29, 1939 – March 24, 2025) was an American lawyer and jurist who served as a United States circuit judge of the U.S. Court of Appeals for the First Circuit from 1992 to 2021.
 He served as Chief Judge of that court from 2001 to 2008.
-Before his service on the First Circuit, he was a United States District Judge of the United States District Court for the District of Columbia.
+Prior to his service on the First Circuit, he was a United States District Judge of the United States District Court for the District of Columbia.

 Early life and education

-Boudin was born in Manhattan, New York, on November 29, 1939, in a Jewish family; the son of poet Jean (Roisman) Boudin and civil liberties attorney Leonard Boudin.
-He was the older brother of Weather Underground member Kathy Boudin.
-He was educated at Elizabeth Irwin High School before going on to Harvard University, where he graduated in 1961 with a Bachelor of Arts in government.
-He then attended Harvard Law School, where he was the president of the Harvard Law Review.
+Boudin was born in Manhattan, New York on November 29, 1939 into a Jewish family.
+He was the son of poet Jean (Roisman) Boudin and civil liberties attorney Leonard Boudin and the older brother of Weather Underground member Kathy Boudin.
+Michael Boudin was educated at Elizabeth Irwin High School before going on to Harvard University, where he graduated in 1961 with a Bachelor of Arts in government.
+He then attended Harvard Law School, where became the president of the Harvard Law Review.
 He graduated first in his class with a Bachelor of Laws in 1964.

-Boudin was a law clerk for Judge Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1964 to 1965 and then clerked for Justice John Marshall Harlan II of the Supreme Court of the United States from 1965 to 1966.
+Boudin was a law clerk for Judge Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1964 to 1965, and is noted as being "like a son to the judge"; he was later instrumental in the endowment of the Henry J. Friendly Medal, awarded by the American Law Institute.
+He subsequently clerked for Justice John Marshall Harlan II of the Supreme Court of the United States from 1965 to 1966.